all know that courage is a knightly virtue.

 in its subtlety and power to deceive and persuade.
 It disguises

 itself with a civilized veneer.
 Greed cloaks itself under the benign

 aegis of a free market.
 Bigotry feeds itself with a justification

 of victimhood.
 Leaders dehumanize and portray our supposed enemies

-are being far worse than they are.
+as being far worse than they are.
 People twist religious mandates

-to satisfy their less godly preferences.
+to satisfy less godly preferences.

 of evil are such that we can even agree with the above comments